 |Total install size||68 MiB|

-REAPER is a highly advanced cross-platform digital audio production workstation (DAW) for Windows and Mac OS X developed by the same guy who wrote the original WinAmp.
+REAPER is a highly advanced cross-platform digital audio production workstation (DAW) for Windows and Mac OS X originally developed by Justin Frankel, the guy who wrote the original WinAmp.
 REAPER is written in C++ and it uses the open-source WDL library (from the same developer) for cross-platform graphics, audio and UI tasks.

 It is a very much no-bullshit app, just look at the 11 MiB executable size!
 By examining the WDL sources it becomes pretty clear that REAPER uses a mixture of native software rendering (GDI on Windows, because it still supports XP) and an anti-aliased software rasterizer.
 The GUI is skinnable but non-scalable as the skins are completely bitmap based, so a good proportion of the GUI drawing consists of blitting operations, presumably.
 There are some font rendering differences between the OS X and Windows versions that suggests that the app uses OS native text rendering under the hood.
 The menu bar and all dialog windows (e.g. file dialogs, preferences) are OS-native too.